temporalio/documentation/docs-src/cli/schedule/create.md

 Any combination of `--calendar`, `--interval`, and `--cron` is supported.
 Actions will be executed at any time specified in the Schedule.

-Use the options provided below to change the command's behavior.
+Use the following options to change this command's behavior.

 - [--address](/cli/cmd-options/address)